 Riding further south, along more beautiful, though possibly less well known, beaches.
 The suburb of Tamarama has a small ocean beach about 1 kilometre south of Bondi Beach and a couple of hundred metres north of Bronte Beach.
 It is an extremely narrow beach and deceptive for its size.
 Tamarama Beach is often referred to as Glamarama (or Glamourama), owing to the alleged abundance of glamorous people who sunbathe (often topless), on what must be one of the smallest strips of sand in the state (Wikipedia).

 Bronte Beach sits on Nelson Bay, surrounded by Bronte Park.
 Bronte offers scenic cliff-top walking paths south to Coogee via the Waverley Cemetery and north to Tamarama and Bondi Beach.
-Time was almost up, so they headed north west and past Queens Park.
+This photo was taken at South Bronte, looking north.

 Queens Park